Multitenancy in Keycloak Using the Organizations Feature

 The latest versions of Keycloak support creating multiple Organizations within a single realm.
 In this article, we explore how this feature can help businesses that have multiple B2B customers or third-party partners.
 By using Organizations, you can authenticate these users against their own identity source (their single source of truth) while still accessing applications protected by your Keycloak realm.

 For this walkthrough, I am using Skycloak, a managed cloud-hosted Keycloak IAM service.
-Keycloak guide over here has more details on the Organizations feature.
+The Keycloak guide on managing organizations has more details on the Organizations feature.

 Although Keycloak Organizations support multiple onboarding approaches, this article focuses on using external Identity Providers configured specifically for each organization.